JonGabilondoAngulo/macho-inject/README.md

 OS X command line tool to inject Frameworks and dylibs on mach-o binaries.
 It does the injection of the framework and the codesigning.
 It can be used to codesign Apps only as well.

 ## Build
 Open the macho-inject.xcodeproj and build it.
-The result is a command line tool called "macho-inject".
+The result is a command line tool called "macho_inject".

 ## Usage